Pantagrueliste/blog/content/post/treemap/index.md

 ---
-title: A Visual Browser for Archive
+title: A Visual Browser for the Archive
 subtitle: A user-friendly approach to digitized archival documents

 # Summary for listings and search engines